dan-r/HomeAssistant-NissanConnect/README.md

 An unofficial integration for interacting with Nissan Connect vehicles.
 Based on the work of [mitchellrj](https://github.com/mitchellrj) and [tobiaswk](https://github.com/Tobiaswk/dartnissanconnect).
 I have no affiliation with Nissan besides owning one of their cars.

-This integration is heavily EV-focussed as thats what I have, and currently has only been confirmed to work in Europe.

 If you find any bugs or would like to request a feature, please open an issue.

+## Regions
+This integration works with Nissan cars in Europe and Japan.

 ## Tested Vehicles
 This integration has been tested with the following vehicles: